cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/openssh-fido2-hardwarekey.md

     * [asswordless SSH login with YubiKey and FIDO2](https://www.ajfriesen.com/yubikey-ssh-key)
 * [NK3, nitropy, FIDO2, SSH resident keys?](https://support.nitrokey.com/t/fixed-nk3-nitropy-fido2-ssh-resident-keys/5061) : `nitropy-git fido2 list-credentials`

-## Additonal Remarks
+## Additonal Remarks:

-From what I have seen so far a [Trezor](https://trezor.io) is my prefered FIDO2 device, because:
-* you can create backups
-* it has a touchscreen to enter the PIN on the Trezor device itself

-For the other hardware keys you have to type the PIN on the machine where you use the hardware key, which might jeopardize the overall security in case someone installed a keylogger or similar.
-And, while the FIDO2 hardware key manufacturers, sell it as an advantage that you cannot backup the
+In my experience, the [Trezor](https://trezor.io) stands out as the best FIDO2 device.
+It offers two key features that make it my preferred choice:

-FIDO2 resident keys, I personally find it a disadvantage.
-With a hardware key that you cannot backup you would need to have a second hardware key and register it with all your target machines to make sure that you can still reach your target machines in case that you lose your main hardware key.
-With the ability to create a backup that you put in a secure place this need for double key management goes away.
+* Firstly, you can create a backup of your keys.
+This is a crucial advantage because it eliminates the need for a second hardware key to access your target machines in case you lose your main hardware key.
+With a backup stored in a secure location, you can rest assured that you will be able to restore the keys.
+* Secondly, the Trezor has a touchscreen that allows you to enter your PIN directly on the device.
+This is a significant security advantage over other hardware keys that require you to type your PIN on the machine where you use the key.
+This could potentially compromise your security if someone installed a keylogger or similar software.

+While some FIDO2 hardware key manufacturers tout the fact that their keys cannot be backed up (are not copyable) as an advantage, I personally find it to be a disadvantage.
+The need for double key management is eliminated with the ability to create a backup.

-In principle, mobile devices that support platform created FIDO2 passkeys that are copyable might be another good option for your ssh keys, but without additonal hardware like the [IDmelon Reader](https://hmaslowski.com/ios-%26-ipados/f/use-your-mobile-phone-as-fido2-security-key-for-passwordless) this does not seem to be possible right now, at least not out of the box.
-I've created the following question [Can I use an iPhone connected via USB to a computer as a FIDO2 security key
+In theory, mobile devices that support platform-created FIDO2 passkeys that are copyable could be another good option for SSH keys.
+However, without additional hardware like the [IDmelon Reader](https://hmaslowski.com/ios-%26-ipados/f/use-your-mobile-phone-as-fido2-security-key-for-passwordless), this is not currently possible out of the box.
+I've posed the question, [Can I use an iPhone connected via USB to a computer as a FIDO2 security key
-(for example in OpenSSH)?](https://superuser.com/questions/1784703/can-i-use-an-iphone-connected-via-usb-to-a-computer-as-a-fido2-security-key-for) to see if other people have found a way on how to do that.
+(for example in OpenSSH)?](https://superuser.com/questions/1784703/can-i-use-an-iphone-connected-via-usb-to-a-computer-as-a-fido2-security-key-for) to see if anyone has found a workaround.